stampubolon/vasara/README.md

 # Vasara
-Vasara (finnish: hammer) Extract postman json file for easy access by user and ignore unused element of postman.
+Vasara (finnish: hammer) Extract Rest API json file for easy access by user and ignore unused element.

 ## Getting Started
 This package use for laravel only (lumen not tested yet).
-Extracting a single postman json file to an object.
-Separate postman value to info, item, and event.
-All element postman route located in item.
+Extracting a single Rest API json file to an object.
+Separate value to info, and routes.

+## Rest API Json FIle
+Now only support postman file.
+Will update for another json file.

 ### Install
 Install this package with composer using command below.